HUMA1901 English Language and Academic Communication I

 - Students are able to (1) prepare and deliver clear, coherent oral presentations; (2) articulate ideas convincingly and interact fluently in discussions and debates; (3) listen to lectures and extended presentations and take accurate listening notes; (4) read and critically analyse academic texts and take detailed reading notes; (5) write clear, coherent essays and extended academic arguments; (6) identify, apply and evaluate a range of strategies for independent learning and language learning; (7) demonstrate understanding of a range of teaching styles, learning styles and communication styles, including those typical of Australian universities; and (8) use a range of electronic technologies to assist language learning and to communicate ideas.

-- Typically this unit is assessed in the following ways: (1) essay; (2) active participation in tutorials, workshops and online; and (3) in-class test.
+- Indicative assessments in this unit are as follows: (1) essay; (2) active participation in tutorials, workshops and online; and (3) in-class test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.